Ortham/libespm/README.md

 Libespm was first created by deaths_soul (AKA MCP), then forked by myself (WrinklyNinja) and pretty much rewritten, though the structure of the library has only changed a little.

-Libespm requires the Boost.Filesystem (built) and Boost.Iostreams (headers only) libraries, yaml-cpp and zlib.
+Libespm requires zlib and the following Boost libraries:

+* Filesystem (built)
+* Iostreams
+* String Algorithms
+* Lexical Cast

 At the moment the library is header-only, so just make sure that those libraries are accessible in your project build settings.

 ## Design Notes